diggsweden/open-source-project-template/docs/Open_Source_Checklist.md

 ## Release and Versioning

-- Should use semantic versioning and release tags.
+- Should use [Semantic Versioning 2.0.0](https://semver.org/) and release tags.

 ## Security